Most Frequently Asked Questions

 What happens with the unused credits when they expire?

-All unused credits can be rolled over into the next year if you purchase any of our credit test packs on or before your expiration date.
+All unused credits can be rolled over into the next two years if you purchase any of our credit test packs on or before your expiration date.
 Otherwise, unused credits will be lost.

 Can I use eSkill across all of my locations?
 And if so, how many licenses do I need?